 PlaylistSupply vs PlaylistMap

-As the first and leading Spotify playlist data tool and Spotify playlist curator research tool in the world, musicians, record label owners, and artist managers sometimes ask us how PlaylistSupply is different from other similar tools such as PlaylistMap.
+As the world’s first and leading Spotify playlist data tool and Spotify playlist curator research tool, musicians, record label owners, and artist managers sometimes ask us how PlaylistSupply is different from other similar tools such as PlaylistMap.